 Lean toward “autistic person” instead of “person with autism.”
 This is an exception to people-first language, known as identity-first language.
 Opinions vary on this, but many advocacy groups opt for “autistic person” on the view that autism is part of an identity, not just a condition.
 Defer to personal preference.

-Deaf is widely preferred for people with complete or severe hearing loss.
+Deaf—lowercase or capitalized—is the word preferred by people with complete or significant hearing loss.
 Milder hearing loss is “hard of hearing.”
 Avoid “hearing-impaired,” which overemphasizes impairment, according to the World Federation of the Deaf.
 But always defer to a source’s preference.

 Distinguish between disorders and conditions.
 “Disorders” fits when disorders are diagnosed by the American Psychiatric Association; when military benefits depend on the distinction; or when a source or medical expert uses it.